jie311/Copy-and-Paste-for-Segmentation/README.md

 </br>

 ### Notice
-- If you had colored masks rather than one-hot encoded mask, you can use [repo](https://github.com/WeiChihChern/RGBMask2Gray) to convert colored mask to one-hot encoded mask before using this repo.
+- If you had colored masks rather than class index valued mask, you can use [repo](https://github.com/WeiChihChern/RGBMask2Gray) to convert colored mask to one-hot encoded mask before using this repo.
 </br>